What is Enamel Hypoplasia?

 Why Is Caring for Your Enamel Important?

-Although Pronamel doesn’t treat enamel hypoplasia, protecting your enamel is important because healthy enamel keeps teeth free from cavities and other oral health issues.
-Although your enamel is strong, it can’t repair itself like the other tissues in our bodies.1 Once the enamel is damaged, your teeth can only be restored by a dentist.1 In order to keep your enamel strong and healthy, brush twice a day with a fluoridated toothpaste like Pronamel Intensive Repair Clean Mint toothpaste.
-This advanced* enamel care formulation helps to remineralize the enamel on your teeth, leaving it stronger and more protective.
-You can also try Pronamel Gentle Whitening toothpaste to help remove stains and restore teeth to their natural whiteness.
+Although your enamel is strong, it can’t repair itself like the other tissues in our bodies.1 Once the enamel is damaged, your teeth can only be restored by a dentist.1 To help keep your enamel strong and healthy, brush twice a day for two minutes each time with a fluoridated toothpaste like Pronamel Clinical Enamel Strength Deep Clean toothpaste.
+This enamel care formulation provides 3x stronger enamel protection* and helps to protect teeth for life.^ It encourages fluoride to bind to and act on enamel and leaves a long-lasting clean feeling.

 Source Citations:

 - 5 Reasons Your Smile Is Stronger Than You Think.
-American Dental Association. https://www.mouthhealthy.org/en/fun-teeth-facts-part-2 Accessed 6/30/2022.
+American Dental Association. https://www.mouthhealthy.org/5-reasons-your-smile-is-stronger-than-you-think Accessed 9/3/2025.

 - Amelogenesis Imperfecta: An Introduction.
 British Dental Journal.
 Accessed 9/13/22. https://www.nature.com/articles/sj.bdj.2012.314